Preparing for Your Voice Reel Session

 - Avoid books that are very popular or well-known, as they will have either been recorded by the author (e.g. David Walliams, Jacquelin Wilson, Philip Pullman, Neil Gaiman) or will be associated with a famous voice e.g. Stephen Fry's recordings of all the Harry Potter books, Kate Winslet's recent recording of Matilda

-- Look for extracts from books (or chapters of books) that suit your voice age and natural accent.
-Audiobook producers will match books with a narrator's natural age and accent so it's important that your audiobook examples showcase this.
-Don't be tempted to record an extract from a book written by an American man in his late 40s if you're a 25 year old from Birmingham.
+- Look for extracts from books (or chapters of books) that suit your voice age, gender and natural accent.
+Audiobook producers will match books with a narrator's natural age, gender and accent so it's important that your audiobook examples showcase this.
+Don't be tempted to record an extract from a book written by an American man in his late 40s if you're a 25 year old woman from Birmingham.
 Even if you really like the book, if it's not a match for your voice, there's no point in including it in your voice reel.

 - It's fine to practise reading through your extract(s) a few times and consider what accents or voices you may use for different characters.
 This would be part of your standard preparation for any audiobook.